fluxfederation/partial_ks/README.md

 # PartialKs

-A library to use kitchen-sync to sync a subset of your database
+A library to sync a subset of your database

 # Usage